-- Reporting any incident (or suspected incident) as soon as it occurs to your closest Cotton Australia Regional Manager.
-It is critical that incidents are properly logged and investigated and Cotton Australia has a straightforward process that is simple and confidential.
-A reporting form is available on the links below.
+It is critical that growers report any incident (or suspected incident) as soon as it occurs to your closest Cotton Australia Regional Manager and fill out a Cotton Australia Spray Drift Incident Report.
+It is critical that incidents are properly logged and investigated, and Cotton Australia has a straightforward process that is simple and confidential.

 More About CottonMap

 CottonMap is a website where cotton fields are mapped on-line so that potential users of Group I products are alerted to the proximity of cotton fields to any area requiring weed control over summer.
-The 2011-12 season saw 640,393 paddock hectares mapped by 368 registered users of CottonMap, a very significant effort.
+Each season, an average of 96% of the planted area is mapped since 2009/10.

 - A ‘news’ item area has been added to the home page that will host CottonMap updates.